Your Build Scripts Stink: The State of Code Smells in Build Scripts: Introduction

 \section{Introduction}

 Build scripts are ubiquitous in modern software development, facilitating the automation of complex software application compilation, testing, and deployment processes.
 Build scripts are used to transform source code into deliverable artifacts.
-Developers use build tools such as Maven and Gradle to define their respective build systems~\cite{desarmeaux2016dispersion} and maintain consistency and reproducibility across diverse environments.
-To automate the software development and testing process, the majority of well-maintained software projects make use of build tools like Maven and Gradle~\cite{6605927}.
-According to JetBrains~\cite{jetbrain}, Maven and Gradle are popular build tools with 71\% and 48\% usage in the industry, respectively.
+Developers use build tools such as Maven and Gradle to define their respective build systems~\cite{desarmeaux2016dispersion} and maintain consistency and reproducibility across diverse environments by standardizing the build process~\cite{dev,DeployHQ,LaunchDarkly}.
+To automate the software development and testing process, the majority of well-maintained software projects make use of build tools like Maven and Gradle~\cite{stackover2025}.
+According to JetBrains~\cite{jetbrain}, Maven and Gradle are popular for project building with 71\% and 48\% usage in the industry, respectively.

 As software systems grow in scale and functionality, build scripts become increasingly complex~\cite{mcintosh2011empirical} and might require frequent maintenance~\cite{hassan2017change}, which can negatively impact overall project quality and developer productivity~\cite{mcintosh2012evolution}.
-Consequently, these scripts become susceptible to various code smells~\cite{kawalerowicz2013classification}.
+Consequently, these scripts become susceptible to various code smells.

 Code smells are indicators of potential underlying issues in the design and implementation of software, which increases the fault-proneness~\cite{khomh2009exploratory} and makes the system more difficult to maintain~\cite{sjoberg2012quantifying} and understand~\cite{sahin2014code}.
 Code smells are the symptoms of poor design and implementation~\cite{fowler2018refactoring}, which leads to technical debt~\cite{shull2013technical}.
 Code smell introduces bugs, affects software maintainability~\cite{yamashita2012code}, and causes developers' burden~\cite{yamashita2013developers}.
-Early detection and remediation of these smells could aid in reducing higher maintenance costs, improve software reliability, and mitigate security risks throughout the automated software development life cycle~\cite{cordeiro2024empirical}.
+Early detection and remediation of these smells could aid in reducing higher maintenance costs, improving software reliability, and mitigating security risks throughout the automated software development life cycle~\cite{cordeiro2024empirical}.